tsi-coop/tsi-ratings/README.md

 # TSI Ratings App
-An objective diagnostic framework, designed to give MSMEs and their ecosystem partners a clear, data-driven perspective on where they stand and where they need to go.
-It helps transform operational trust into verifiable digital collateral.
+An objective diagnostic framework, designed to give businesses a data-driven perspective on where they stand on digital maturity and where they need to go.
+It helps transform the digital maturity (operational trust) into verifiable digital collateral.

 Note: This solution is currently in Public Preview.